-Consequences: The consequences for robbery or extortion will range from suspension to expulsion.
-The student and/or parent will be responsible for returning the stolen property or for full payment.
+Consequences: The consequences for robbery or extortion will be 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School.
+The student and/or parent will be responsible for returning the stolen property or full payment.
 In addition, law enforcement may be contacted.